ben-williams/FLRforQuantFishSci/Sessions/01 Intro to FLR/01.02 Intro to FLR/Intro_FLR.md

 - Support the development of new models and methods
 - Promote the distribution of new models and methods to a wide public.

-# Cut the crap, what is FLR?
+# Really, what is FLR?

 - Extendable toolbox for implementing bio-economic simulation models of fishery systems
 - Tools used by managers (hopefully) as well as scientists